Renner–Teller effect

-Because Renner is the only author of the 1934 paper that first described the effect, it can be called simply the Renner effect.
-Renner did this work as a PhD student under the supervision of Teller and presumably Teller was perfectly happy not to be a coauthor.
-However, in 1933 Gerhard Herzberg and Edward Teller had recognized that the potential of a triatomic linear molecule in a degenerate electronic state splits into two when the molecule is bent.
+Renner is the only author of the 1934 paper that first described the effect, so it can be called simply the Renner effect.
+Renner did this work as a PhD student under the supervision of Edward Teller and presumably Teller was perfectly happy not to be a coauthor.
+However, in 1933 Gerhard Herzberg and Teller had recognized that the potential of a triatomic linear molecule in a degenerate electronic state at linearity splits into two when the molecule is bent.
 A year later this effect was worked out in detail by Renner.
 Herzberg refers to this as the "Renner–Teller" effect in one of his influential books, and this name is most commonly used.

-While Renner's theoretical study concerned carbon dioxide, a linear triatomic molecule, the first actual observation of the Renner–Teller effect was in an electronic excited state of the NH2 molecule which is bent at equilibrium.
+While Renner's theoretical study concerns an excited electronic state of carbon dioxide that is linear at equilibrium, the first observation of the Renner–Teller effect was in an electronic state of the NH2 molecule that is bent at equilibrium.

 Much has been published about the Renner–Teller effect since its first experimental observation in 1959; see the bibliography on pages 412-413 of the textbook by Bunker and Jensen.
 Section 13.4 of this textbook discusses both the Renner–Teller effect (called the Renner effect) and the Jahn–Teller effect.